solarte7/NegationAndUncertainty/README.md

 </br> </br>
 3. Lima, S.; Perez, N.; Cuadros, M.; Rigau, G.  NUBES: A Corpus of Negation and Uncertainty in Spanish Clinical Texts 2020.
 Proceedings  of  the  Workshop  Computational  Semantics  Beyond  Events  and  Roles,  Valencia,  Spain.
 </br> </br>
-4. Marimon, M.; Vivaldi, J.; Bel, N.  Annotation of negation in the IULA Spanish Clinical Record Corpus.806Proceedings  of  the  Workshop  Computational  Semantics
+4. Marimon, M.; Vivaldi, J.; Bel, N.  Annotation of negation in the IULA Spanish Clinical Record Corpus.
+Proceedings  of  the  Workshop  Computational  Semantics
-5. Beyond  Events  and  Roles;  Association  for807Computational Linguistics: Valencia, Spain, 2017; pp. 43–52.  doi:10.18653/v1/W17-1807
+Beyond  Events  and  Roles;  Association  for807Computational Linguistics: Valencia, Spain, 2017; pp. 43–52.  doi:10.18653/v1/W17-1807
 </br> </br>
-Devlin, J.; Chang, M.W.; Lee, K.; Toutanova, K. BERT: Pre-training of deep bidirectional transformers for795language understanding.NAACL HLT 2019 - 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies - Proceedings of the Conference 2019
+5. Devlin, J.; Chang, M.W.; Lee, K.; Toutanova, K. BERT: Pre-training of deep bidirectional transformers for795language understanding.NAACL HLT 2019 - 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies - Proceedings of the Conference 2019